Johnson-Gage-Inspection-Inc/pdf_uploader/README.md

 ---
 ##  Getting Started

-If you're just here to download and use the program, please download the latest release from [https://github.com/Johnson-Gage-Inspection-Inc/pdf_uploader/releases/latest].
-The instructions from this section are about building from source.
+If you're just here to download and use the program, you may simply download the [latest release](https://github.com/Johnson-Gage-Inspection-Inc/pdf_uploader/releases/latest).

+The following are instructions for building the program from source.

 ### Prerequisites